kubedb/cli/docs/guides/memcached/custom-config/using-custom-config.md

       cpu: 500m
 ```

-Now, wait for sometimes.
-KubeDB operator will create the necessary deployment, services etc. If everything goes well we will see that a deployment with the name `custom-memcached` has been created.
+Now, wait a few minutes.
+KubeDB operator will create the necessary deployment, services etc. If everything goes well, we will see that a deployment with the name `custom-memcached` has been created.

-Check that the deployment's pod is running
+Check that the pods for the deployment is running:

 ```console
 $ kubectl get pods -n demo